 You know the customer dashboard is broken.
 You also know this dashboard is built on top of a long chain of transformations, feeding off of several (or maybe several dozen…) data sources.

 To understand what’s broken, you will need to find the most upstream nodes of your system that exhibit the issue – that’s where things started and that’s where the answer lies… If you’re lucky, the root of all evil occurs in the dashboard in question and you will quickly identify the problem.

 On a bad day, the problem happened in one of the most upstream sources of your system, many transformation steps away from the broken dashboard – which would require a long day of tracing the issue up the DAG, and then backfilling all broken data.

 Takeaways.
 Make sure everyone (data engineers, data analysts, analytics engineers, and data scientists) troubleshooting data problems have access to the most up-to-date lineage.
-Your lineage should include data products like BI reports, ML models or reverse-ETL sinks to be useful.
+Your data lineage should include data products like BI reports, ML models or reverse ETL sinks to be useful.
 Field-level lineage is a plus.

 Step 2.
 Look at the code